Saturday, May 14, 2011

 "It is."

 "Sir, this is a military base in Offland, and we are currently at war with our nemesis, Onland.
+Don't you worry that someone might use this for propaganda reasons."

 "How so?"